Advanced Vocab Words - Set 8 Flashcards

 185

-# Which vocabulary word means the following? adj. sour or bitter tasting or with bitter temperament ## Footnote *Hint: starts with "a"*
+# Name the vocab term: adj. sour or bitter tasting or with bitter temperament ## Footnote *Hint: starts with "a"*

 acerbic ## Footnote synonyms: acrid, caustic, sharp, biting, sarcastic His _acerbic_ comments often left others feeling hurt.